History of the Jews in the Balearic Islands: Under Aragon from 1229

-Jaime I (1213–76) of Aragon, who carried in his train Don Bachiel of Saragossa to act as interpreter, conquered Majorca on the last day of the year 1229, and annexed it to his kingdom.
+James I of Aragon (1213–1276), who carried in his train Don Bachiel of Saragossa to act as interpreter, conquered Majorca on the last day of the year 1229, and annexed it to his kingdom.
 He gave the Jews a quarter in the neighborhood of his palace for their dwellings, granted protection to all Hebrews who wished to settle on the island, guaranteed them the rights of citizens, permitted them to adjudicate their own civil disputes, to kill cattle according to their ritual, and to draw up their wills and marriage contracts in Hebrew.
 Christians and Moors were forbidden, under severe penalties, to insult the Jews or to take earth and stones from their cemeteries; and the Jews were ordered to complain directly to the king of any act of injustice toward them on the part of the royal officials.
 They were allowed to charge 20 per cent interest on loans, but the amount of interest was not to exceed the capital.

 In case a Jew practised usury, the community was not held responsible.
 The penalty for lending money on the wages of slaves hired out by their masters was loss of the capital.
-Jews could buy and hold houses, vineyards, and other property in Majorca as well as in any other part of the kingdom.
+Jews could buy and hold houses, vineyards, and other property in Mallorca as well as in any other part of the kingdom.
 They could not be compelled to lodge Christians in their homes: in fact, Christians were forbidden to dwell with Jews; and Jewish convicts were given separate cells in the prisons.
 If the slave of a Jew or Moor adopted Judaism or Mohammedanism, he had to be set free and was required to leave the island.

-Jaime II (1291–1327) confirmed the Jews in all the privileges conferred on them by his predecessor: he also allowed them to build a synagogue in the new "Calle" (Jews' quarter), and to own a cemetery.
+James II (1291–1327) confirmed the Jews in all the privileges conferred on them by his predecessor: he also allowed them to build a synagogue in the new "Calle" (Jews' quarter), and to own a cemetery.
 Unlike the Jews of Aragon, the Jews from the Balearic Isles were exempt from the duty of furnishing beds and bread to the royal family or to the governor.
 Moreover, they were not forced to pay the special taxes demanded of the Jews of Catalonia and Aragon.

 Growth of intolerance

-The Jews of Majorca, Minorca, and Ibiza always formed one congregation.
+The Jews of Mallorca, Menorca, and Ibiza always formed one congregation.
 The Christian propaganda, here as well as elsewhere, grew ever stronger.
 Endeavors were made to convert Jews, and a similar theological controversy to that which occurred in Aragon took place in 1286.
 Somewhat later, priests forced themselves into the Jewish quarter; a tumult arose, representative Jews made complaint (1305), and the clergy were absolutely forbidden to enter the Jewish quarter or the homes of Jews unless accompanied by a bailiff or an official of the governor.
-Fearing expulsion, the fate of their coreligionists in France (1306), the Jews of Majorca, after the death of the humane Jaime I., addressed themselves (1311) to the new king, Sancho I., with a request for protection; and he confirmed their privileges.
+Fearing expulsion, the fate of their coreligionists in France (1306), the Jews of Mallorca, after the death of the humane James I, addressed themselves (1311) to the new king, Sancho I., with a request for protection; and he confirmed their privileges.